coolceph/vimrc/README.md

 # FAQ

+- *How should I install vimrc on a Linux server with no internet*

+    Vim version 7.4+ is needed on your Linux server, then the steps:

+    1) You need install vimrc on a Mac/Linux with internet first.

+    2) Then run "~/.vim/setup.sh -b", a "vimrc-2016xxxx-mini.tar.gz" file will appear in your ~ dir.

+    3) Copy the "vimrc-2016xxxx-mini.tar.gz" to your user's home dir on Linux server.

+    4) Run "cd ~;rm -rf ~/.vim;tar -zxvf vimrc-2016xxxx-mini.tar.gz;.vim/setup.sh -l"

+    You now get full-featured vimrc on your Linux server.

 - *My state line has strange characters*

     You should install the powerline fonts into your system and update the config of your terminal to use powerline fonts to display the Non-ASCII characters.